-Kyle Cooper, director of the opening sequences for 2 and 3 (as well as many Hollywood movies), went all out on a Bondesque introduction.
+Kyle Cooper, director of the opening sequences for 2 and 3, went all out on a Bondesque introduction.
 It even had a title song!

-After two games sneaking through various complexes the jungle environment not only pushed the PS2 to the limit but was a joy to sneak through.
+After two games sneaking through various concrete, the jungle environment was a joy to sneak through and a technical marvel.

-It had one of the more interesting boss fights too.
+he boss fight with The End is a great battle in a series full of them.
 You could avoid battling The End by taking a cheeky shot earlier in the game.
 If you weren’t that quick-witted though you had a lengthy battle of stealth against the old sniper.
-It was a tense affair and one of the best battles in a series full of them.

 Meeting a young Big Boss was a big departure but it worked, not only giving us a great game but a large part of the history that lead up to Solid Snake.

 MGS was unlike any game I’d played before.
-The entire concept of not killing the enemy was alien.
-But then there was the cinematic quality.
+And then there was the cinematic quality.
 It was like controlling the main character in a movie.
-I say controlling…there was a big shock as I got used to listening to conversations.
+The lengthy cutscenes did take some getting used to though.

 Cyborg Ninja.
 Revolver Ocelot.
 Vulcan Raven.
 Liquid Snake.
-The characters were outrageous but also extremely well acted (I interviewed the voice of Meryl here).
+The characters were outrageous but also extremely well acted.
 It would have been a lot harder to get into if they hadn’t been so effective.

 Crazy boss battles (A Hind-D?!).
 A cool main character.
 Double and triple crosses.
 Breaking the fourth wall.
 556ers and pineapples.
-Have you ever been asked to figure out which soldier to talk to purely by their butt wiggle in any other game?
+I’ve never had to watch the butt wiggle of a soldier before.